Where are they now? Liverpool’s 16 youngest debutants of the PL era

 But the forward swapped Anfield for Watford in 2016 following a contract dispute and his career has failed to live up to the early hype.

-He has made only 12 appearances in all competitions for Watford and is now onto his fourth loan spell away from Vicarage Road with Dutch outfit VVV Venlo.
+He made only 12 appearances in all competitions for Watford and had five different loan spells away from Vicarage Road.